suhanigupta23/InTune/README.md

 ## 🚀 Key Features
 InTune is built to remove the awkwardness of house hunting by providing an anonymous, secure platform where you match based on compatibility metrics first, verify your identities safely next, and collaborate on shared living spaces seamlessly.
-* **Voice Onboarding**: Users speak their answers to living preference questions.
-The app transcribes the audio to text using the browser's native Web Speech API.
+* **Voice Onboarding**: Users speak their answers to living preference questions via an **Omnidim**-powered voice agent that handles the survey flow and transcribes responses to text.
 * **Compatibility Scoring**: Calculates matching scores (55% to 98%) between profiles using a client-side text analysis script:
   * Tokenizes transcripts and runs a **TF-IDF vector matching** script.
   * Calculates **Cosine Similarity** to check how close two profiles' descriptions are.